 High doses of radiation will increase a child’s risk of getting soft tissue sarcoma.

 Certain virus infections

-Children who have HIV and Epstein–Barr virus infections at the same time have a higher chance of developing soft tissue sarcomas.
+Children with HIV and Epstein–Barr Virus infections at the same time have a higher chance of getting soft tissue sarcomas.